Contents of the Labeling for Arc Flash Hazards Webinar:

-Providing that information, where and when it’s needed, is a big step toward preventing accidents and minimizing the damage that they cause.
+Providing that information, where and when it’s needed, is a big step toward preventing accidents and minimizing the damage they can cause.
 The right knowledge can save lives.
 That’s what these labels and signs are for.

 Arc flash hazard labels are also required by workplace safety laws.
 In the United States, OSHA will be looking for these labels.